© 2026 WNIJ and WNIU

 "We've really built a curriculum around this kind of capstone," he said, "and I think that's made some stronger and well-rounded students, and the things that they produce are more intricate."

-Judd said students produce amazing textiles, paintings, ceramic works and other items
+Judd said students produce amazing textiles, paintings, ceramic works and other items.

-The third annual pop-up shop will take place from 5 p.m. to 8 p.m. on Friday, May 15 at Rockford Art Deli.
+The third annual pop-up shop will take place from 5 p.m. to 8 p.m. on Friday, May 15, at Rockford Art Deli.
 This coincides with the opening date of the Rockford City Market.

-Yvonne covers artistic, cultural, and spiritual expressions in the COVID-19 era.
-This could include how members of community cultural groups are finding creative and innovative ways to enrich their personal lives through these expressions individually and within the context of their larger communities.
-Boose is a recent graduate of the Illinois Media School and returns to journalism after a career in the corporate world.
+Yvonne covers arts, culture and spiritual expression, including how members of community cultural groups are finding creative and innovative ways to enrich their personal lives through these expressions individually and within the context of their larger communities.
+She is a graduate of the Illinois Media School.
+Boose also hosts of "Poetically Yours" on WNIJ.